 Awesome.
 Now, you not only know what product to sell and how you will produce it, you know how you will deliver it to your customers once they make a purchase!
 Next up, we will go over the first question related to digital marketing: Who is your ideal customer?

 I’m excited.
 Digital Marketing is my personal favorite topic.
 Let’s keep moving.

 What’s the best next step?

 Sign up below to get our Weekly E-Commerce Tips newsletter, and feel free to get in touch with us about any questions you might have.
-We wish you the best of luck!
+If you already have a Shopify Store, we recommend you check out our Shopify App for data analytics.
+In any case, we wish you the best of luck!